Melt spinning: Varying factors

-Since every material acts differently, the exact cause effect relationship between each of these variables and the resulting ribbon are usually determined experimentally.
+Since every material acts differently, the exact cause-effect relationship between each of these variables and the resulting ribbon is usually determined experimentally.
 Other less commonly adjusted variables exist, but their effects on the final ribbon dimensions and structure aren't all documented.

-Different mathematical models of numerical simulation were developed to obtain relevant characteristics of the ribbons according to the tangential speeds of wheel rotation, Nozzle Gap and ejection pressure.

 Modifications

 Different processes and techniques have been developed around melt spinning which offer advantages to the industrial applications and product consistency.

 Planar Flow Casting

-Planar Flow Casting (PFC) is a commonly used melt spinning process for industrial fabrication of wide metallic glass sheets.
+Planar Flow Casting (PFC) is a commonly used melt spinning process for the industrial fabrication of wide metallic glass sheets.
 In this process, the primary modification is that a much wider nozzle is used to eject the melt from the crucible.
 As a result, the melt puddle covers a larger area of the drum, which in turn forms a larger area of ribbon.
 PFC is commonly cast in a vacuum to avoid oxidation of the molten material, which would affect the quality of the resulting product.
 Ribbons up to 200 mm wide have been industrially achieved using PFC.